 Why am I so thickheaded and oblivious and… just plain stupid?

-It’s like my intellect is reduced to the IQ of a garden spade when an important emotional opportunity presents itself to me.
+It’s like my intellect is reduced to that of a garden spade when an important emotional opportunity presents itself to me.

 Fuck.
 If.
 I. Know.